Lab-CORO/ros2_tool_box/README.md

 - [Real Sense camera](https://github.com/IntelRealSense/realsense-ros)
 - [Doosan robot](https://github.com/doosan-robotics/doosan-robot2)

-The two additionnal packages to install are :
+The two additionnal packages used in this package are :

 - [ros2_markertracker](https://github.com/Veilkrand/ros2_markertracker)
 - [ROS2 Hand eye calibration](https://github.com/giuschio/ros2_handeye_calibration)

+**IMPORTANT INFO** : The "ros2_markertracker" package has been modified and is already incorporated in the tool_box repo here.
+You should not git clone the repo, as opposed to the ROS2_Hand_eye_calibration package, which you need to install separately.

 ## Steps to calibrate the cameras